KUAtmos/AIMCGEVisualization/README.md

-parallelmode <- 1 #Switch for parallel process. if you would like to use multi-processors assign 1 otherwise 0. threadsnum <- min(floor(availableCores()/2),24) r2ppt <- 0 #Switch for ppt export. if you would like to export as ppt then assign 1 otherwise 0.
+parallelmode <- 1 #Switch for parallel process. if you would like to use multi-processors assign 1 otherwise 0. threadsnum <- min(floor(availableCores()/2),24) r2ppt <- 0 #Switch for ppt export. if you would like to export as ppt then assign 1 otherwise 0. mergecolnum <- 6 #merge figure facet number of columns CGEgdxcopy <- 0 # if you would like to copy and store the CGE IAMC template file make this parameter 1, otherwise 0.

 # Location: